-Before we get to address this weakness and discuss how to write great headlines, here are some other reasons why it is important to give your post a perfect headline:
+Before we get to address this weakness and discuss how to write great and catchy blog titles, here are some other reasons why it is important to give your post a perfect title:

-A good headline will help you get more visitors through bookmarking sites like Delicious.com and Reddit.com.
+A good blog title will help you get more visitors through bookmarking sites like Delicious.com and Reddit.com.
 A powerful and thought provoking headline attracts more eyeballs on social networks.

-You can add a keyword to your headline and make it one of the most powerful onsite ranking factors.
+You can add a keyword to your blog title and make it one of the most powerful onsite ranking factors.

 It is therefore important to avoid writing rush headlines of your posts.
 The best thing you can do is consider your headline as a mini advertisement for the valuable content you’re going to share in your post.